kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 In [7]: final.visualize()
 ```

 In the final step, we draw a visual representation of the expression tree.
-If you're following along, this step requires the `graphviz` Python library be installed.
+This step requires the `graphviz` Python library be installed.
 In practice, we leave these complexities up to Ibis and the underlying engine!

 ![tmpip_tmztu](https://github.com/kedro-org/kedro-devrel/assets/14007150/e149b55b-3dbb-4953-affb-0658bfba394c)